FinToolsHub Logo FinToolsHub

 How to Use

-- Enter the Loan Amount ($) — the total principal amount you intend to borrow from the lender.
+1. Enter the Loan Amount ($) — the total amount you plan to borrow.

-- Enter the Annual Interest Rate (%) — the rate offered for your specific credit product.
+2. Enter the Annual Interest Rate (%) — the interest rate for your loan.

-- Click Calculate to instantly see your monthly payment and a detailed month-by-month breakdown.
+4. Click Calculate to see your monthly payment and a complete breakdown of your repayment schedule.

 Example